Calculating holiday entitlements can be a real pain.

 Note 2: pay must be paid in advance of the annual leave.

 Note 3: periods of sick leave are not counted as hours worked but parental and maternity leave are.
+Periods of sick leave are now counted for the purpose of calculating holiday entitlements.
+Please read this article.

 (a) 4 working weeks where the employee works at least 1,365 hours in the year